tomyoshida/frappe/docs/source/index.rst

    contain the root `toctree` directive.

 ====================
-frappe documentation
+FRAPPE documentation
 ====================

+Do you have observation data of the dust continuum emission from a protoplanetary disk?
-Flexible Radial Analysis of ProtoPlanetary disk Emissions (FRAPPE) provides Gaussian-process-based models for analyzing interferometric visibilities and dust opacity.
-The docs below focus on the main modeling interface in ``frappe.model``.
+**Flexible Radial Analysis of ProtoPlanetary disk Emissions (FRAPPE)** provides a easy-to-use tool to reterieve dust proparties, such as the dust surface density distribution, in protoplanetary disks.

 .. toctree::
    :maxdepth: 2